 - 1) It is critical that your airplane be balanced correctly.
 Improper balance will cause your plane to lose control and crash.
-THE CENTER OF GRAVITY IS LOCATED 88MM BACK FROM THE LEADING EDGE OF THE WING AT THE WING ROOT. - 2) Mount the wing to the fuselage.
-Using a couple of pieces of masking tape, place them on the bottom side of the wing 88mm back from the leading edge of the wing at the wing root. - 3) With the model upright, place your fingers on the masking tape and carefully lift the plane. - 4) Do not turn plane upside down.
-Only low wing models should be turned upsidedown for balancing.
-Remove this paragraph, it is not intended for use in the instructions. it is a note for you.
-High Wing models must be balanced upright.
+THE CENTER OF GRAVITY IS LOCATED 120MM BACK FROM THE LEADING EDGE OF THE WING AT THE WING ROOT. - 2) Mount the wing to the fuselage.
+Using a couple of pieces of masking tape, place them on the top of the wing 120mm back from the leading edge of the wing at the wing root. - 3) With the model inverted, place your fingers on the masking tape and carefully lift the plane.

-Accurately mark the balance point on the botttom of the wing on both sides of the fuselage.
-The balance point is located 88mm back from the leading edge of the wing at the wing root.
+Accurately mark the balance point on the top of the wing on both sides of the fuselage.
+The balance point is located 120mm back from the leading edge of the wing at the wing root.
 This is the balance point at which your model should balance for your first flights.
 Later, you may wish to experiment by shifting the balance up to 10mm forward or back to change the flying characteristics.
 Moving the balance forward may improve the smoothness and arrow-like tracking, but it may then require more speed for take off and make it more difficult to slow down for landing.
 Moving the balance aft makes the model more agile with a lighter and snappier "feel".
 In any case, please start at the location we recommend.